 But years later, as I ventured to entrepreneurship myself, I realized Bill Gates wouldn’t really be the 24/7 vacationing type.

 For starters, entrepreneurs are those who venture into businesses.
 They are people who chose to put their fate in their own hands — those who chose to take risks.

-You see, being an entrepreneur is not a walk in the park.
+You see, being a productive entrepreneur is not a walk in the park.
 It takes time and dedication to be successful and I don’t think lying in your bed all day would suffice.